NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 This document provides you with the structure to evidence your relevant knowledge and skills for this activity.

-- Answer all questions
-- E

-After reviewing the provided assessment document for ICTPRG430, I have identified several areas in the instructions and questions that could be refined to improve clarity and reduce ambiguity.
-Here's a revision focusing on clarity and specificity:

 ## Required evidence

 ### Answer all questions in this document